Fundamentals of Compositional Rewriting Theory: Examples of fibrational structures relevant for rewriting theory

-\begin{remark} In direct comparison of the results of Theorem~\ref{thm:domFunctorFP} and Corollary~\ref{cor:domPOFPC}, the \kl(gopf){op-Cartesianity} of \kl(gopf){op-Cartesian liftings} for the functor $dom:\mathsf{PB}_h(\bfC,\cM)\rightarrow \bfC$ relied upon \kl{pullback-pushout decomposition}, while for $dom:\mathsf{PO}_h(\bfC,\cM)\rightarrow \bfC$ merely the \kl{pushout-pushout decomposition} valid in any category was required.
-On the other hand, the \kl(gf){Cartesianity} of \kl(gf){Cartesian liftings} for the functor $dom:\mathsf{PB}_h(\bfC,\cM)\rightarrow \bfC$ relied upon the \kl{universal property of FPCs}, while it is a consequence of \kl{horizontal FPC decomposition} for $dom:\mathsf{FPC}_h(\bfC,\cM)\rightarrow \bfC$.
-Since the requisite properties of FPCs hold in any category that admits FPCs, it appears interesting to note that the strong requirements necessary for $dom:\mathsf{PB}_h(\bfC,\cM)\rightarrow \bfC$ to carry bifibrational structures appear to be caused mainly by the \kl{Grothendieck opfibration} part of the structure. \end{remark}
+Let us briefly compare the results of Theorem~\ref{thm:domFunctorFP} and Theorem~\ref{cor:domPOFPC}.
+The \kl(gopf){op-Cartesianity} of \kl(gopf){op-Cartesian liftings} for the functor $dom:\mathsf{PB}_h(\bfC,\cM)\rightarrow \bfC$ relies on \kl{pullback-pushout decomposition} while, for $dom:\mathsf{PO}_h(\bfC,\cM)\rightarrow \bfC$, \kl{pushout-pushout decomposition}, valid in any category, is all that is required.
+On the other hand, the \kl(gf){Cartesianity} of \kl(gf){Cartesian liftings} for the functor $dom:\mathsf{PB}_h(\bfC,\cM)\rightarrow \bfC$ relies on the \kl{universal property of FPCs} while it is a consequence of \kl{horizontal FPC decomposition} for $dom:\mathsf{FPC}_h(\bfC,\cM)\rightarrow \bfC$.
+Since the requisite properties of FPCs hold in any category that admits FPCs, it appears interesting to note that the strong requirements necessary for $dom:\mathsf{PB}_h(\bfC,\cM)\rightarrow \bfC$ to carry bifibrational structures appear to be caused mainly by the \kl{Grothendieck opfibration} part of the structure.